The 2014 Creme de la Creme List is Now Open for Submissions

 Are you part of the ALI community?
 Then didn’t you read above?
 EVERYONE is invited to participate.
 Male, female, young, old, married, single, gay, straight, everyone everyone everyone.

-Er … a hedgehog with a blog?
-An infertile hedgehog with a blog?
+Er … a meerkat with a blog?
+An infertile meerkat with a blog?
 I guess … I mean … I did say everyone …

 I just started my blog in October.
 Can I participate?